hulvdan/cookier/TASKS_HULVDAN.md

 * engine: automatically scale fonts for current screenSize
 * engine: different atlases for different resolutions
 * engine: handle the case when there's too much textures to pack into 1 atlas
+* engine: nine slice should work even if width/height of image is very small
 * HTML game loading screen?
 * record+replay system
 * trim pngs of transparent pixels